enkhbaaska/Chatbot-Project/README.md

 ## Overview

 ![Chatbot Screenshot](public/screenshot.png)
 This project uses the OpenAI API to generate chatbot responses from user input.
-It was built as a hands-on project to practise Python development, API integration, environment configuration, and simple backend structure.
+It was built as a project to practise Python development, API integration, environment configuration, and simple backend structure.

 ## Features